-9. National Environment and Planning Agency (NEPA) www.nepa.gov.jm

-The National Environment and Planning Agency, as administrator of the Natural Resources and Conservation Act. promotes development ensurina sustainable bv protection of the environment and promoting orderly development in Jamaica.
-The agency's vision is for the natural resources of Jamaica to be used in a sustainable way.
+9. National Environment and Planning Agency (NEPA) www.nepa.gov.jm vision is for the natural resources of Jamaica to be used in a sustainable way.
 As such, it seeks to foster a broad understanding of environment, planning and development issues, with extensive participation among citizens and a high level of compliance with relevant legislation.
 The Agency also administers the Town and Country Planning Act, which gives it ultimate responsibility for the planning of the country's spatial resources.